Mintz Law Firm

 Proving that the at-fault driver owed the claimant a duty of care establishes a legal relationship between them.
 However, that doesn’t automatically make the other driver liable.
 The negligent actions of the driver and the harm the claimant suffered must be legally linked.
 Once the negligent behavior of the other driver is proven, that negligence must then be established to be the direct or proximate cause of the harm caused to the claimant.
 Generally, this means that the harm suffered by the claimant would not have occurred if not for the at-fault driver’s actions.

-When filing a personal injury claim, it’s important to keep these two Colorado car accident laws in mind: the statute of limitations and comparative negligence.
+When filing a personal injury claim in Aurora, CO, it’s important to keep these two Colorado car accident laws in mind: the statute of limitations and comparative negligence.

 Colorado’s Car Accident Statute of Limitations

 A statute of limitations is a state law that sets a time limit on when an injured accident victim can file a personal injury claim.
 In Colorado, whether car accident victims are filing a claim because of physical injuries they suffered or damage to their vehicle, they have three years from the date of the accident to file their claim.

 While three years may seem like plenty of time, waiting too long not only puts your right to compensation at risk, but it could negatively affect your claim regardless.
 Many car accident claims rely on testimonies from a person's memory, whether it’s your memory, a witness, or the at-fault driver.
 The longer you wait, the greater the risk that clear memories will fade, making it hard to have reliable testimonies.
 Protect your right to compensation by filing your claim as soon as possible.